VNDNS/vizual/tasks/generateComponent.md

 Its a simple Rectangle with some text inside at the center.
 Inside the configuration we should be able to set the text.

+Please also follow the guidelines defined in ./code-style.md.

 To generate the component type follow these steps:

 1) Add component types to the component types array.